Skip to Main Content

 • That currently licensed and certified PMH APRNs who demonstrate their competency by continuing re-certification will be permitted to continue practicing under their current license and certification.

 • That didactic curriculum content address the assessment and diagnosis, age-specific interventions, and mental health needs and issues across the lifespan.
-This includes the three P’s (advanced pharmocology, physical assessment, physiology/pathophysiology) and the PMH specific content, including psychotherapeutic modalities (the fourth P).
+This includes the three P’s (advanced pharmacology, physical assessment, physiology/pathophysiology) and the PMH specific content, including psychotherapeutic modalities (the fourth P).

 • That during supervised practica, students will provide psychiatric mental health services across the lifespan.

+An essential outcome of educational preparation is demonstration of entry level competence in psychotherapeutic modalities.
 In addition to prescriptive practice, PMH APRNs must be prepared in multiple psychotherapy modalities to meet the needs of individuals and families, including group therapy.

 • That in addition to traditional mental health settings, clinical experience in various settings is encouraged for the purpose of promoting integrated and collaborative healthcare.